Home | Simulations

 Detection of the presence of chrome as a base radical using specific chemical reagents.

-• <p>Define and differentiate between members of the third group cations and those of other cation groups.
+• Define and differentiate between members of the third group cations and those of other cation groups through chromium ion test.

-• Classify inorganic salts according to their base radicals.
+• Classify inorganic salts according to their base radicals during the chromic test.

-• Compare between chrome containing salts and other members of the same group in terms of chemical structures, properties and reactions.
+• Compare between chromic salts and other members of the same group in terms of chemical structures, properties, and reactions.

 • Select the appropriate reagents to detect the presence of chromic radicals.